iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 ### Getting access to your Hornet Node

 Once your Hornet Node has been deployed on the cluster you would want to get access to it from the outside.
-Fortunately that is easy as we have already created [K8s Services of type NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).
-It essentially means that your Hornet Node will be accessible through certain ports published on the Kubernetes machine where Hornet is actually running.
+Fortunately that is easy as we have already created [K8s Services of type Node Port](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).
+It essentially means that your Hornet Node will be accessible through certain ports published on the K8s machine (worker node in K8s terminology) where Hornet is actually running.

 If you execute: